Dibiase93/quotes_on_dev/README.md

 ### Challenges

 I had the most issues with the jQuery part of the project.
 However, I thought I had a good understanding of CSS, but this project had some challenging CSS.
+Also, I underestimated how long it would take to style the 404 and search page, so didn't have time to fully finish them.

 #### Getting started

 Download files, and open through WordPress.

-##### Confusion

-Couldn't find the search bar, so didn't style.
-Also, had issues getting to the 404 page.